Oregano is safe for babies from 6 months old. How you prepare it changes as your baby grows. Here is exactly what to do at each stage.

 Low choking risk with appropriate preparation.
 Always supervise mealtimes.

-Flavor introduction
+Flavor guide

 Use dried or finely minced fresh leaves stirred into tomato sauce, bean mash, or soft pasta.
 A little goes a long way.
 Start with a small pinch.